If you’re looking for free CRM software, you’re probably in one of the following situations

-Bitrix24 is a software that is not much talked about, but that actually allows you to go very far.
-The big drawback of the tool is that all the features (which are very, very numerous) are rather poorly arranged.
+Bitrix24 is a little-known piece of software that actually goes a long way.
+The big drawback of the tool is that all the functionalities (of which there are many, many) are rather poorly arranged.

 It’s hard to know where to start and, in most cases, you end up with a very partial use, on a much less clear and easy interface than much lighter solutions.
 On the other hand, if the management of your customer data is at the heart of your activity, and you know the subject well enough, Bitrix24 will please you a lot.

 A stronger, open-source CRM|#11 Dolibarr